elixir-europe/rdmkit/pages/your_domain/toxicology_data.md

 ### Considerations

 Results of in vitro assays are typically collected as dose-response curves.
 These results should be processed to obtain indexes indicating the concentration at which relevant effects are observed like LC50, IC50, benchmark concentration (BMC).
 This procedure can involve non-linear curve fitting and outlier removal.
-It is advisable to report the details of the data processing in order to obtain reproducible results and standarization.
+It is advisable to report the details of the data processing in order to obtain reproducible results and standardization.

 ### Solutions